glenn t. stanton

 The Fatherhood Movement: A Call To Action edited by Wade Horn, David Blankenhorn and Mitchell Pearlstein, (Lexington Books, 1999), 147-160.
 Contributed concluding chapter: “Core of the Universe: A Metaphysic for Fathering”

 Boundless.
-A young-adult’s blog on relationship by Focus on the Family.
+A young adult’s blog on relationships by Focus on the Family.

 National Review Online’s The Corner.
 A blog commenting on current social and political developments.